gcorani/hierTs/README.md

 parseHierResults("tourism")
 ```

-This creates another text file (`summarytourism.csv` or `summaryinfantgts.csv`) containing the mse statistics given in the paper.
-Moreover it creates the boxplot of the log (relative mse), saved as pdf files.
+This creates another text file (`summarytourism.csv` or `summaryinfantgts.csv`) which summarizes the results.